AK-Vitae/BuyMe/README.md

 ![buyme](https://raw.githubusercontent.com/AK-Vitae/ak-website/main/images/BuyMe.png)
 ## Project Description

+This is a Full Stack application developed with:
+* Java (JSP, JDBC)
+* SQL (MySQL)
+* HTML/CSS
+* JavaScript(jQuery)

 BuyMe is a relational database system with a corresponding front-end that has the functionality of an online auction system.
-This is a Full Stack application developed with Java (JSP, JDBC), SQL (MySQL), and HTML/CSS/JavaScript(jQuery).
 BuyMe started as a simple ER diagram but was quickly translated into a DB schema in MySQL and was ultimately implemented as a dynamic web project using IntelliJ/Eclipse.

 Future optimizations would be the inclusions of JSTL tags and Servlets or converting the whole project into a React/Spring context.